Sustainability in the value chain

 We exclude

-Storebrand shall not choose vendors, products or services that are in violation of international agreements, national regulations or internal policies.
+Storebrand avoids choosing vendors, products or services that are in violation of international agreements, national regulations or internal policies.
 This is described in our sourcing principles.

 Mapping suppliers